Life Insurance as a Financial Asset

 Frequently Asked Questions

-How does Prevail determine whether life insurance belongs in a plan?
+How does Prevail determine whether life insurance belongs in a financial plan?

 How does Prevail evaluate existing life insurance policies?

-How does Prevail decide which type of policy is appropriate?
+How does Prevail decide which type of policy is right?

 How does funding strategy affect long-term policy performance?